-130 Plume mixing and spreading.
+Plume mixing and spreading.
 The enhanced-alkalinity seawater plume resulting from an OAE deployment will be subject to a variety of physical forcings, and will spread out both horizontally and vertically over time.
 Plume dispersal will be influenced by currents, eddies, seabed topography, and other physical characteristics.
 Plumes of solid material will behave differently than plumes of dissolved alkalinity.
 The plume's dispersal will dilute its alkalinity, but will increase its surface area, creating tradeoffs for CO2 uptake efficiency (He and Tyka, 2023, Wang et al., 2023).
 Alkalinity will also be lost below the mixed layer due to vertical mixing processes and circulation patterns.

-Ecosystem effects.
+Ecosystem responses.
 The ecosystem response to OAE is currently unknown (Bach et al., 2019).
 Responses may be quite variable, and will involve both immediate "shock" responses, and longer-term acclimated responses.
 Imagine exposing a marine ecosystem to a dispersing plume of alkalinity.
 Some parts of that ecosystem may sit directly in the outfall and experience sustained impacts, while others may experience periodic "whiffs" as the periphery of the plume disperses and shifts with water circulation.
 In the pelagic environment, the ecosystem may move along with the plume.

-Whether alkalinity enhancement will stimulate biological calcification, either in open-ocean calcifiers such as coccolithophores, or in coastal ecosystems such as coral reefs or shellfish habitats, is an open question.
+One ecosystem impact on OAE efficiency is whether it will stimulate biological calcification, either in open-ocean calcifiers such as coccolithophores, or in coastal ecosystems such as coral reefs or shellfish habitats.
 In many cases, OAE will decrease the pCO2 of seawater, potentially limiting the availability of CO2 for photosynthesis for some organisms.
 In the case of solid additions, impurities and other constituents could dissolve along with alkalinity and could begin to interfere with the structure and function of marine ecosystems.
-How these effects are translated to higher trophic levels, and if there are any direct impacts on higher trophic level organisms, is poorly understood.
+How these effects are translated to higher trophic levels, and if there are any direct impacts on higher trophic level organisms, are poorly understood.

-Air-sea CO2 exchange.
+Air-sea CO_2 exchange.
 The OAE approach to carbon dioxide removal (CDR) relies on the equilibration of an alkaline seawater parcel with the atmosphere.
 Air-sea gas exchange is thus a fundamental component of OAE and may play an important role in limiting the timescale of CDR.
-CO2 dynamics and equilibration timescales are generally understood, and occur on timescales of several weeks to up to a year (Jones et al., 2014).
-The spatial scale of this equilibration requires the interaction of a water mass with the atmospherere, its physical and chemical characteristics, and wind speeds.
-It is well understood that increasing the ratio of total alkalinity to dissolved inorganic carbon (TA:DIC) in seawater decreases the partial pressure of CO2, thus increasing the equilibration timescale of CO2 uptake from the atmosphere.
-However, this process has not been investigated in practice.
-Natural analogs for OAE-induced CO2 uptake could involve studying air-sea CO2 fluxes at multiple locations with a range of surface seawater TA:DIC.
+Carbon dioxide dynamics and equilibration timescales are generally understood, and occur on timescales of several weeks to up to a year (Jones et al., 2014).
+The spatial scales of this equilibration depends on the surface expression of a water mass and its physical and chemical characteristics.
+How air-sea CO_2 dynamics specifically change with alkalinity enhancement and the overall carbonate system in seawater is not well characterized.

-Large-scale ocean circulation and biogeochemical feedbacks.
+Cumulative earth system feedbacks.
 Eventually, and especially when considering OAE at gigaton scales, the processes listed above will blend with each other, leading to large-scale feedbacks of the biogeochemical ocean system.
 These feedbacks will become increasingly large and diffuse, essentially becoming part of the earth's biogeochemical cycling of alkalinity and carbon.
-Additionally, large-scale ocean circulation will redistribute alkalinity enhancements throughout the ocean interior.
-If OAE stimulates biological or inorganic CaCO3 precipitation, alkalinity outputs could fundamentally change at the platform, basin, or global ocean scale.
+If OAE stimulates CaCO3 precipitation, alkalinity outputs could fundamentally change at the platform, basin, or global ocean scale.
 Ecosystem feedbacks, if sustained, could lead to significant reorganization of the biological pump with implications for the organic carbon cycle and the balance of CO2 fluxes at the ocean surface.

-2.2 A non-exhaustive list of OAE natural analogs
+150 2.2 A non-exhaustive list of OAE natural analogs